 Students gain first-hand exposure to international case studies in their field of interest.

-Verto students take one course at a time which corresponds directly to what they’re encountering in a given part of the world.
-This structure allows our students to go in-depth into topics and connect the themes they study to real-life field experiences in the region.
+Verto coursework connects the themes students study to real-life field experiences in the region.
 While doing so, they gain behind-the-scenes looks at international organizations, companies and NGOs where they encounter real-world problems and solutions.
 This exposure can give students an edge when making decisions in the workplace as they can relate workplace challenges to case studies they’ve seen first-hand.

 Students gain more clarity and confidence in their passions and goals.

-While on a Verto semester, students gain exposure to different world-changing organizations and projects, so that they can start to see what projects they are most excited about.
-To assist in this reflection, students integrate what they are learning in and out of the classroom in their Purpose Finding workshops.
+While on a Verto semester, students are introduced to different world-changing organizations and projects, so that they can start to see what projects they are most excited about.
+To assist in this reflection, students integrate what they are learning in and out of the classroom in their group workshops.
 By the end of the semester, students have a better sense of self and move into their next phase of life with confidence and purpose.